All Episodes

 Now, I know when I start talking Apple, many of you stick to the issues people start getting angry at me out there.

-But the things happening with this watch, they're gonna fit right in with exactly what this program is about each and every day.
+But the things happening with this watch, they're going to fit right in with exactly what this program is about each and every day.

-We're gonna have a teachable moment in marketing.
+We're going to have a teachable moment in marketing.

-We're gonna have a teachable moment in class envy and resentment, all with this Apple Watch that was announced yesterday.
+We're going to have a teachable moment in class envy and resentment, all with this Apple watch that was announced yesterday.

 And Apple, Apple is doing something I can't believe.

-And it's I don't mean this in a positive way.
+And I don't mean this in a positive way.

 But that is for later.